FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you - Thank you!

 For those who like to explore when they travel, don't want the daytime temptations in a casino all day, may want to avoid the limitations that weather can sometimes impose or want to save on the expense of tours, this option will save you money.

-You can also save by buying lunch at regular eateries or stores while heading out to many of the places on this website and put that money saved towards the finer dining options on the Strip in the evening.
+You can also save by buying lunch at familiar fast food spots (ooh yea!-In and Out Burger) or other fast casual while heading out to many of the places on this website, then put the money saved towards the finer dining options on the Strip in the evening.

-From all I've gathered so far, there will be price breaks for certain player card members and those staying in the hotel.
-If you like to play online games, check to see if you can get loyalty points by playing on their sites so that those points can be used to off-set this extra cost.
+From all I've gathered so far, there will be price breaks for player card members while staying in their hotels.
+If you like to play online games, check to see if you get loyalty points by playing on their sites, and if those points can be used to off-set parking cost.